rpedrodasilva10/neoway-integration-challenge/README.md

 # Running the API

+We recommend using this inside a virtual environment.

+On a Linux system:
+If you want to create one and use:

+    virtualenv venv -p python3
+    source venv/bin/activate

-On a Linux system with pip installed:
+with pip installed:

     make run

-this comand will install all dependencies, run tests and the api.
+this comand will install all dependencies, run tests and start the api.

 # API Usage